Franimal/theta-ar-scripts/tutorials/Creating a script.md

 Create a text file in the same folder as your application.
 Open this file, and "Save-as" - call is "Tutorial.js"

+TODO:[Screengrab of the .js file next to the .exe file]

 **Add the basics**

 Copy and paste the following into the file: